 Additionally, no one’s looking for suggestions on where they should next travel to.
 People don’t care about places to visit near New Delhi or about a Segway Tour in Rome but the number of coronavirus cases in Delhi and in Rome.
 Having said that, most travel bloggers are seeing a sudden dip in their website traffic.

 For starters, I don’t think many bloggers and online publications will make it through.
 Ad rates have plummeted with plummeting traffic.
 Most brand deals are either on hold or totally called off.

-Indeed, coronavirus has brought tough times for travel bloggers and influencers!
+Indeed, the coronavirus has brought tough times for travel bloggers and influencers!

 How Will People Travel After Coronavirus

 I think it will all start with essential business travel.
 Next will be domestic leisure travel.
-International travel (for leisure) will take the longest to come back to normalcy, that too, with significant behavioural & institutional changes.
+International travel (for leisure) will take the longest to come back to normalcy, too, with significant behavioural & institutional changes.

 Visa-free travel will be rare to see, with most embassies asking for a medical certificate on top.
 Airports will have compulsory medical screening too.
 Social distancing will be a common sight.

-Those who can they will rent a car and drive, rather than travelling in a train or a flight.
+Those who can rent a car and drive, rather than travelling on a train or a flight.
 Events like Oktoberfest and towns like Tokyo will be avoided over less-crowded destinations & experiences.
-Branded hotels will be preferred over cheap Airbnbs.
+Branded hotels will be preferred over cheap Airbnb.
 Backpacker hostels may take the longest time to find business.